uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/5-python.md

 print("Hello, Gustav!")
 ```

 Once you are finished with your edits, save the file and rerun the program using `python3`.
-Confirm that "Hello, " followed by your name and an explanation point are printed in the terminal.
+Confirm that "Hello, " followed by your name and an explanation point, are printed in the terminal.

 --